 With the exception of a Spanish language collection, materials in languages other than English are usually limited to dictionaries and language study.
 Novels, plays, and poetry may also be available in the original language.

-Audio-visual materials purchased with library funds will circulate outside of the library and be available for consortial borrowing and interlibrary loan to the extent that copyright and/or the publisher allow.
+Audio-visual materials in physical formats such as DVDs or CDs may be purchased with library funds and will circulate outside of the library and be available for consortial borrowing and interlibrary loan to the extent that copyright and/or the publisher allow.
 Changing loan periods or the circulation status of library-purchased audio-visual materials is at the discretion of library staff.

 The guidelines for selection listed above will apply to audio-visual materials purchased with library funds.
 In addition, librarians will consider anticipated or demonstrated interest beyond the classroom, consortial interest and availability, and advantageous purchasing opportunities.